maxper4/fair-wait-free-replicated-data-types-experiments/README.md

 - networking: network features (remote)
 - docker-experiments: run multi-processes experiments in docker (local but use networking)
 - threads-experiments: run experiments with multiple threads simulating processes (local)
+- mempool: run experiments with a mempool (base is docker-experiments)

 ## Install